Alabama Annual Report Filing InstructionsWe’re Just Not Annoying®

 - Annual reports are combined with the Alabama Business Privilege Tax (ABPT).
 When you pay this tax you will also complete the annual reporting requirement for your entity.

-- Alabama LLCs, LPs, and LLPs are required to file the ABPT by April 15 each year.
+- Alabama LLCs, LPs, and LLPs are required to file the ABPT by the 15th day of the 3rd month after the beginning of the taxable year.
+This would be March 15 for most businesses.

 - No matter what entity you form in Alabama, you must file Form BPT-IN within 2.5 months of forming your corporation, LLC, or partnership.